dollabs/pamela/doc/PAMELA.md

 conditional expressions inside defpmethod's

 ### functions
+-->
 ## NOTES...

 * pclass
- * A pclass may, optionally, be given an :id to identify this instance (the :id is unset if not explicitly given)
+ * A pclass may, optionally, be given an `:id` to identify this instance (the `:id` is assumed to be "plant" if not explicitly given)

 * modes
  * Modes may be a simple enum